hauleth/blog/content/post/who-watches-watchmen-i.md

 This is the simplest service imaginable, however from the start we have few issues there:

-- It will run service as user running supervisor, so if it is ran using global supervisor, then it will run as `root`.
+- It will run service as user running supervisor, so if it is run using global supervisor, then it will run as `root`.
 You do not want to run anything as `root`.
 - On error it will produce (BEAM) core dump, which may contain sensitive data.
 - It can read (and, due to being run as `root`, write) everything in the system, like private data of other processes.

-So we need to secure that a little bit.
+So we need to secure that a little.

 ### Security